Sir John Brunner, 1st Baronet: Politics

 After the 1889 Armagh rail disaster, Brunner opposed moves to regulate safety on railways, saying during a debate on 2 August that safety should be left in the hands of "those who understand these matters best", i.e. the railway companies.
 But the government moved rapidly to have railway operations and safety supervised by the Board of Trade.

 At the 1892 general election, Brunner's opponent was not a Liberal Unionist, but a Conservative, George Whiteley, who was a cotton manufacturer from Blackburn.
 Brunner was returned with an increased majority of 1,255.
 In the 1895 election he beat Thomas Ward, another Conservative, by 1,638 votes.
 The 1900 general election was held during the Boer War, to which Brunner was opposed.
 He retained his seat, but with a reduced majority of 699.
 In the 1906 general election, Brunner's opponent was the Conservative Colonel B. N. North who had fought in the Boer War.
 Brunner increased his majority to 1,792.
 He continued to be the Member of Parliament for Northwich until the general election in January 1910, when he decided not to stand again, partly because of his own health and also because of concern for his wife's health.
 Subsequently, he moved to Surrey, but continued to play a part in politics when he was elected to the Chertsey division of Surrey County Council.

 As a Liberal MP he supported Irish Home Rule, trade unions, free trade and welfare reforms.
 Leading up to the First World War he argued that Britain should adopt a more sympathetic approach towards Germany, including naval disarmament.
 When war did break out, Brunner was resolute in the opinion that it should be fought and won.
 In addition to the production of alkali, his factories were making other chemicals for use as explosives.
 He also built a new factory to purify trinitrotoluene.

 Benefactions

 Brunner was a generous benefactor whose gifts included the provision of schools, guildhalls and social clubs.
 In Northwich he provided a free library and re-endowed Sir John Deane's Grammar School.
 In Runcorn he purchased a disused chapel and presented it to the town to be used by the trades unions and the Friendly Societies, and in nearby Weston village he bought a disused school and gave it to the local community to serve as its village hall.
 He also endowed the chairs of economics, physical chemistry and Egyptology (the Brunner Professorships) at the University of Liverpool.

-Abroad he gave gifts to the Landesmuseum in Zürich and provided a hospital, also in Switzerland.
+Abroad he gave gifts to the Landesmuseum in Zürich and provided a hospital, Spital Bülach, also in Switzerland.
 In 1885 he became a Freemason and in 1900 founded the John Brunner Lodge at Over Winsford.
 The following year he was honoured with the brevet rank of Past Grand Deacon of England.